Make foods containing omega-3 fats, antioxidants, polyphenols and vitamin C the superstars of your diet.

 Rheumatoid arthritis is an autoimmune disease in which the immune system attacks the body’s healthy tissues, including the lining of the joints.3 This leads to joint pain, swelling and damage.
 Rheumatoid arthritis usually affects smaller joints in the hands or feet.

-Eating the right food can help reduce inflammation, and you don’t have to change your entire diet or say goodbye to your favourite foods to do it.
-Here’s what to add to your shopping basket on your next supermarket visit.
+The good news is that you don’t have to change your entire diet or say goodbye to your favourite foods to see some benefits.

 A taste of the Mediterranean